ntoscano01/tumor_diag_seaborn/README.md

 ## Exploratory data analysis with seaborn

-For this project I used Seaborn to discover and explore the relationships in the Breast Cancer Wisconsin (Diagnostic) data set.
+For this project I used Seaborn to discover and explore the relationships in the <a href="[url](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic))">Breast Cancer Wisconsin (Diagnostic) data set</a>.
 Below are the tasks copmleted for this project:

 **Task 1:** Introduction and Importing the Data